 Nepal is being devastated by a deadly second wave of the Covid-19 pandemic.
 Healthcare services have been overwhelmed and many are struggling under lockdowns.

-At the heart of INF’s work is treating people with love and compassion, making sure that they know they matter and receive support that is tailored to their individual needs.
+At the heart of INF’s work is treating people with love and compassion, transforming lives in Nepal with support that is tailored to their individual needs.

 Nepal is one of the poorest and least developed countries in the world.
 However, poverty is not inevitable and our partners are helping people improve their lives and livelihoods.